-I have found home with my husband.
+I have found a home with my husband.
 Strange, because he is always around.
 But we seem a little more in sync with each other.
-A smile, and I know what is going on.
-A tear, and I rush by his side.
+A smile and I know what is going on.
+A tear and I rush by his side.
 Sometimes, I subconsciously even scratch an itch for him, even without knowing it was there.
-Running my fingers through his hair, I feel home.
+Running my fingers through his hair, I feel at home.

 And, the most beautiful of all . . .

 For the very first time in my life, I feel I have found a home within my body.
 Myself.
 I am so aware of that niggling pull in my left knee.
 The soft inhalations and exhalations.
 The veins ran across my hands and feet.
 The fluttering of my eyelashes.
 I am in touch.
 With me.
 In a way, I never have been before.
 And I feel sacred about who I am, what I represent, and where I am going.

 And yet, it has the capacity to evoke the most secure, blissful, loving feelings.

 I am happy to recognise I never have to be away.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -